-Physical Changes of Aging: Loss Of Hearing.
+Physical Changes of Aging: Hearing Loss

 Hearing disorders can also disrupt the balance in the inner ear, which will likely lead to a fall, causing serious injuries.